IsaacScript/isaacscript/README.md

 (Create this file if it does not already exist.)

-You can also commit this file to your project's repository so that this behavior is automatically inherited by anyone who clones the project.
+You can also commit this file to your project's repository so that this behavior is automatically inherited by anyone who clones the project (and uses VSCode).

 ### `.vscode/extensions.json`

-Optionally, you can also provide a hint to anyone cloning your repository that they should install the two required extensions:
+Optionally, you can also provide a hint to anyone cloning your repository that they should install the required extensions:

 ```jsonc
 // These are Visual Studio Code extensions that are intended to be used with this particular